jasonherngwang/in-season-frontend/README.md

 * Build API with Express
 * Use TypeScript on frontend and backend
 * Write integration tests with Jest, E2E tests with Cypress
-* Compare relational and document; setup database with with MongoDB and Mongoose
+* Compare relational and document models; setup database with with MongoDB and Mongoose
 * Configure Docker containers and coordinate with Docker Compose
 * Brush up on networking skills; deploy on EC2 instance with Nginx reverse proxy
 * Store images in S3 and distribute via CloudFront; practice AWS SDK